Understanding Radar Simulators

 Applications of Radar Simulators

-• Maritime: Test ship radar systems, simulate sea conditions, and train crew members.
+- Maritime: Put ship radar through its paces, simulate various sea conditions, and train crew on what they’ll actually see on their screens.

 Components of Radar Simulators